MicrosoftDocs/sql-docs/docs/reporting-services/lesson-2-modifying-the-report-data-source-properties.md

 ms.topic: conceptual
 ms.custom: updatefrequency5
 ---
-# Lesson 2: Modifying the Report Data Source Properties
+# Lesson 2: Modifying the report data source properties
 In this [!INCLUDE[ssRSnoversion_md](../includes/ssrsnoversion-md.md)] tutorial lesson, you use web portal to select a report that will be delivered to recipients.
-The data-driven subscription that you will define will distribute the **Sales Order** report created in the tutorial [Create a Basic Table Report &#40;SSRS Tutorial&#41;](../reporting-services/create-a-basic-table-report-ssrs-tutorial.md).
+The data-driven subscription that you will define will distribute the **Sales Order** report created in the tutorial [Create a basic table report &#40;SSRS tutorial&#41;](../reporting-services/create-a-basic-table-report-ssrs-tutorial.md).
 In the steps that follow, you will modify the data source connection information used by the report to get data.
 Only reports that use **stored credentials** to access a report data source can be distributed through a data-driven subscription.
 Stored credentials are necessary for unattended report processing.

 You will also modify the dataset and report to use a parameter to filter the report on the `[Order]` so the subscription can output different instances of the report for specific orders and rendering formats.

-## <a name="bkmk_modify_datasource"></a>To Modify the Data Source to use stored credentials
+## <a name="bkmk_modify_datasource"></a>To Modify the data source to use stored credentials

 1. Browse to the [!INCLUDE[ssRSnoversion_md](../includes/ssrsnoversion-md.md)] web portal with administrator privileges, for example, right-click the icon for Internet Explorer and click **Run as administrator**.